n-roz/18-mum-no/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```

+Integrate the API code with the client’s existing codebase.

+Create a Pizza model using Mongoose.

+Use Mongoose’s middleware to automate functionality.

+Implement Mongoose’s pre-built methods for CRUD operations.

+Complete a working front end to create a new pizza.